Gloucester Rugby: 2008–present

 On 6 March 2017, Laurie Fisher left Gloucester by mutual consent before the end of the 2016–17 season.
 On 3 April 2017, he was replaced by Lions coach Johan Ackermann as Gloucester's new head coach.
 During the 2016–17 season, Gloucester reach the final of the European Rugby Challenge Cup, losing 17–25 to Stade Francais at Murrayfield.
 During the 2017–18 season, Gloucester reach the final of the European Rugby Challenge Cup, marking three European finals in four seasons, but lost to Cardiff 31–30 at San Mames Stadium, Bilbao.

 On 15 May 2020, Johan Ackermann announced his departure from Gloucester to become the new head coach at NTT DoCoMo Red Hurricanes based in Japan.
 On 2 June 2020, David Humphreys announced he will leave Gloucester after six seasons as their director of rugby, a month after Ackermann's departure.

 On 27 June 2020, Gloucester announced London Irish Forwards Coach George Skivington as their new head coach, with Alex Brown promoted to the position of Chief Operating Officer.
 This meant Skivington would handle the playing side of his new job whilst Brown focused on rugby related matters like recruitment and regulatory issues at Gloucester.

 In July 2023, Brown was appointed interim CEO following the resignation of Lance Bradley.
 In September 2023, the club announced a number of promotions after a board meeting in August, Brown was appointment CEO following the interim period and Skivington promoted to Director of Rugby meaning he will have responsibility over the entire playing department with no effect to his role as head coach.
 Gloucester finished the 2024-25 season in 5th, narrowly missing out on the play-offs by 2 points.
 The fifth-placed finish earned them a place in the European Rugby Champions Cup for the first time since the 2022–23 iteration.

 In August 2025, ahead of the 2025–26 season, Wales scrum-half Tomos Williams was given the captaincy, replacing the previous captain Lewis Ludlow, who had held the position for the previous five years.

+In March 2026, Skivington returned to his role as Head Coach, having served as Director of Rugby since September 2023.
+It was also announced that Chris Boyd had been appointed Consultant Technical Director, while Rob Burgess was named General Manager (Rugby).